 It may or may not happen to your bearded dragon.
 As a result, do not simply write lethargy off as this action; instead, inspect your tank’s equipment to make sure it is adequately giving your pet what he needs.

-Symptom No. 3: Eyes Are Sunken In
+3. Eyes Are Sunken In

 They say the eyes are the window to the soul.
 Oddly enough, that is sort of the case with bearded dragons, too.